surifirstpin/biplus_documentation/docs/Visualization.md

 ## Funnel chart in visualization menu:

-You can view the funnel charts using different formats available in Bi+ for instance,
+You can view the funnel charts using different formats
  - Sort
  - Curved
  -  Pinched